antznin/des-cracker/REPORT.md

 The cracking machine represents the core or the cracking process.

 It is given a plaintext p and a ciphertext c and looks for the corresponding encryption key.
 It uses a simple state machine composed of two states :
- * FROZEN : the machine is frozen and thus does nothing and waits for `k0_mw` to be set
+ * `FROZEN` : the machine is frozen and thus does nothing and waits for `k0_mw` to be set
- * RUNNING : the machine runs, and thus computes the DES encryption of a current key (dynamic) and compares its output with p.
+ * `RUNNING` : the machine runs, and thus computes the DES encryption of a current key (dynamic) and compares its output with p.
 The current key is incremented by N, a generic parameter, allowing multiples instances of this entity to search for the key.

 The state machine is driven by two signals :
- * `k0_lw` : when the least significant bits of k0 are written, the machine goes from FROZEN to RUNNING
+ * `k0_lw` : when the least significant bits of k0 are written, the machine goes from `FROZEN` to `RUNNING`
- * `k0_mw` : when the most significant bits of k0 are written, the machine goes from RUNNING to FROZEN
+ * `k0_mw` : when the most significant bits of k0 are written, the machine goes from `RUNNING` to `FROZEN`

+Our choice of design is to do one encipher per clock cycle.

 #### The controller

 The controller represents the interface between the AXI wrapper and the cracking machine.
-It has two purposes: the controller generates N machines and sends them the starting keys, il also enables us to read the current key requested.
+It has two purposes: the controller generates N machines and sends them the starting keys.

-To do so, it uses a state machine composed of two states :
+It also allows us to read the current key requested with a simple state machine of two states :
+ * `UPDATING` : in this state the `k_req` signal is always assigned the value of `current_k` at each clock cycle
+ * `FREEZE` : in this state the `k_req` signal is frozen (nothing is assigned to it) and waits for the transaction between the CPU and the slave to be finished

+The machine is driven by two signals :
  * `k_lr` : when the least significant bits of k are read, the machine goes from UPDATING to FREEZE
  * `k_mr` : when the most significant bits of k are read, the machine goes from FREEZE to UPDATING

 #### The AXI Lite wrapper

 The purpose of the AXI Lite Wrapper is to enable the CPU to communicate with the cracker.
 It instanciates and maps one controller.
 Furthermore, it has three main purposes : it handles the IRQ request,
-it uses two state machines; one for the read requests and another one for the write requests.
+it uses two state machines; one for the write requests and another one for the read requests.

-The first state machine used for the read requests is composed of two states :
+The first state machine used for the write requests is composed of two states :
- * when the slave is ready, the machine goes from waiting to running
+ * when the slave is ready, the machine goes from `waiting` to `running`
  * when the data and the write address have been considered as valid, the CPU writes
-   into the slave and the machine goes from running to waiting
+   into the slave and the machine goes from `running` to `waiting`

-The second one also is composed of two states :
+The second one used for read requests also is composed of two states :
- * when the slave is ready, the machine goes from waiting to running
+ * when the slave is ready, the machine goes from `waiting` to `running`
  * when the read address has been considered as valid, the CPU reads
-   the data in the slave and the machine goes from running to waiting
+   the data in the slave and the machine goes from `running` to `waiting`

 ### Driver

+To this date the driver hasn't been finished.

+We also encountered a bug when writing into the `k0` address space : it crashes the OS.

 ## Synthesis results